hdShang/arxiv-daily/docs/cs-GR/2025-09-24/papers/250920414v2-sceneweaver-all-in-one-3d-scene-synthesis-with-an-extensible-and-sel.md

 ---
 layout: default
-title: SceneWeaver: All-in-One 3D Scene Synthesis with an Extensible and Self-Reflective Agent
+title: "SceneWeaver: All-in-One 3D Scene Synthesis with an Extensible and Self-Reflective Agent"
 ---

 # SceneWeaver: All-in-One 3D Scene Synthesis with an Extensible and Self-Reflective Agent